adaptris/.github/pull_request_template.md

 - [ ] Added supporting annotations (like @XStreamAlias / @ComponentProfile)
 - [ ] Added DefaultValue annotation when there is a default value (e.g. @DefaultValue('true'))
 - [ ] Added validation annotation (@NotNull...) when required and add @Valid when nested class has some validation
+- [ ] Checked that @NotNull and @NotBlank annotations have a meaningful message when appropriate.
 - [ ] Checked that new 3rd party dependencies are appropriately licensed
 - [ ] Added comments explaining the "why" and the intent of the code wherever it would not be obvious for an unfamiliar reader
 - [ ] Added unit tests or modified existing tests to cover new code paths